Chapter 3 References

 Can something that affects real events … itself be unreal?(Zeh, 2004), p4.

-Physics uses quantum states to predict physical states, but as Penrose says:
+The quantum states that predict physical states are physically unreal, so as Penrose says:

 How, indeed, can real objects be constituted from unreal components?”
 (Penrose, 1994), p313.

-For over a century, physics has faced this paradox like a deer in headlights, attracted by the success of quantum theory but afraid to abandon its orthodox stance of materialism.
-No-one has resolved this issue in the past hundred years, so will the next hundred years be the same?
+For over a century, physics has faced this paradox like a deer in headlights, blinded by the brilliance of quantum theory, but stuck in the orthodox stance of materialism.
+This situation hasn’t changed for a hundred years, so if nothing is done, the next hundred years will be the same.

 Figure 3.26.
 A paradox

-Paradoxes vanish when false assumptions are exposed.
-For example, Figure 3.26 seems to have two square and three round prongs based on where you look.
-Look at the top to see two square prongs, but look at the bottom to clearly see three round ones!
-Both seem to be true but how can one object have two and three prongs?
-The answer isn’t some sort of square-round duality but to see that one line can’t bound a square and a round prong at the same time.
+Yet paradoxes are usually based on false assumptions.
+For example, the object in Figure 3.26 seems to have two square and three round prongs, based on where you look.
+If you look at the top, there are two square prongs, but if you look at the bottom, there are three round ones!
+Both seem to be true, producing the paradox that one object has two and three prongs, which is impossible!
+The answer isn’t to invent some sort of square-round duality, but to recognize that the same line can’t bound both a square and a round prong at the same time.
+When this false assumption is exposed, the paradox ceases to exist, because it is just an illusion.

 Next